robbohn/Whirlwind/readme.md

         - right-click
         - choose OPEN IN CODE

 ## HTML
+> HyperText Markup language - defines content and structure of web pages

 1. create index.html
     - `CTL+SHIFT+V` switches between editing and previewing
     - or use `Ctrl+K V` to show LIVE preview in a side window